datacarpentry/r-raster-vector-geospatial/episodes/09-vector-when-data-dont-line-up-crs.md

 **R Skill Level:** Intermediate - you've got the basics of `R` down.

 <div id="objectives" markdown="1">

-# Goals / Objectives
-After completing this activity, you will:

-* Know how to identify the `CRS` of a spatial dataset.
-* Be familiar with geographic vs. projected coordinate reference systems.
-* Be familiar with the `proj4` string format which is one format used used to store / reference the `CRS` of a spatial object.

 ## Things You’ll Need To Complete This Tutorial
 You will need the most current version of `R` and, preferably, `RStudio` loaded